dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 #### Committee Operations

 Committee leadership must notify their assigned Organizer of all committee business.
 Committee leadership must invite their assigned Organizer to all committee meetings and events.
+Each Committee will establish and monitor a committee email.

+Committee leadership will send one representative per month to a Steering Committee meeting.
+The committee representative will communicate with the Steering Committee and other committee representatives about their committee's upcoming events and what resources or support they require from the broader Chapter.

-Committees must bring all committee expenditures and campaigns before the Executive Board, so such actions may be agendized for the General Membership Meeting.
+Committees must bring all committee expenditures and campaigns before the Steering Committee, so such actions may be scheduled for the General Membership Meeting.

 Committees must seek the approval of the General Membership for all campaigns.
 Committees must report all actions and campaigns to the Media Committee for publicity.

-In the event that a committee faces a time-sensitive motion that cannot be brought before the General Membership before action is required, that committee may bring the motion before the Executive Board for approval by consent.
+In the event that a committee faces a time-sensitive motion that cannot be brought before the General Membership before action is required, that committee may bring the motion before the Steering Committee for approval by consent.

-Committees may be dismantled by a vote of the General Membership, brought about by: recommendation of the Executive Board; or recommendation by any General Member, for reasons such as violating DSA Sacramento bylaws.
+A vote of the General Membership may dismantle committees, brought about by: recommendation of the Steering Committee; or recommendation by any General Member, for reasons such as violating DSA Sacramento bylaws.
 Committees may also self-dismantle at any time.

 Committees are expected to help manage press inquiries regarding committee business.

+Committees must conduct yearly, publicized elections.
+Elections should be publicized at minimum of 2 weeks in advance.

 ## Working Groups.

 Ideas for Working Groups must be proposed in front of the General Membership.
 At that time, two dues-paying members in total must come forward, stating their willingness to participate in the working group.
 The purpose of the working group, as well as the expected end-date of the project, must also be stated.

 Following the proposal, the General Membership will vote whether or not to give permission to proceed with the working group.
 A working group needs to acquire a simple majority vote in favor in order to proceed.

-Working groups must report to the Executive Committee.
-All working group actions must be brought before the Executive Board for consent.
+Working groups must report to the Steering Committee.
+All working group actions must be brought before the Steering Committee for consent.

 Working groups must report all actions and campaigns to the Media Committee for publicity.

 Working groups may seek a deadline extension by vote of the General Membership.

-Working groups may be dismantled by a vote of the General Membership, brought about by: recommendation of the Executive Board; or recommendation by any General Member, for reasons such as violating DSA Sacramento bylaws.
+Working groups may be dismantled by a vote of the General Membership, brought about by: recommendation of the Steering Committee; or recommendation by any General Member, for reasons such as violating DSA Sacramento bylaws.
 Working groups may also self-dismantle at any time.

 ## Membership.